Optimizing pandas for 10GB Royalty CSVs: Production-Grade Memory Management and Metadata Reconciliation Workflows

 By enforcing string instead of object, nullable Int64/Float64 instead of float64, and category for low-cardinality fields like territories and rights types, memory consumption typically drops by 60–75%.
 This explicit typing also eliminates silent data corruption where leading zeros in UPCs are stripped or ISRCs are misinterpreted as scientific notation.
 For a deeper breakdown of nullable integer handling, consult the official pandas documentation on integer NA support.

-Step 2: Chunked Iteration & Memory-Aware Aggregation
+Step 2: Chunked Iteration & Memory-Safe Streaming to Parquet

-from typing import Generator
+from typing import Iterator

 import pyarrow.parquet as pq